Son's suicide pushes Mesa mom to Congress

 She said "it all started when I learned Carson had been cyberbullied over YOLO" — a companion app to Snapchat, since discontinued, that allowed anonymous messaging.

-Evan Spiegel, the CEO of Snapchat parent company Snap, also attended last week's hearing after senators under a subpoena.
+Evan Spiegel, the CEO of Snapchat's parent company Snap, also attended last week's hearing after senators summoned him under a subpoena.

 Carson texted his mom about a suicide note in the middle of the night prior to hanging himself, telling her he had received nearly 100 negative, harassing, sexually explicit and humiliating messages through YOLO, including 40 in one day, Bride testified.